faddai/microfin/README.md

 # microfin

-A micro-finance solution written using the Laravel web framework.
+A simple micro-finance solution to help you manage your Customers, Loans, Investments and Savings. microFin has an integrated real time accounting and financial reporting you need in your financial institution.

 [![Build Status](https://travis-ci.org/faddai/microfin.svg?branch=master)](https://travis-ci.org/faddai/microfin)
 [![codecov](https://codecov.io/gh/faddai/microfin/branch/master/graph/badge.svg)](https://codecov.io/gh/faddai/microfin)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

 * [Composer](https://getcomposer.org/doc/00-intro.md)
 * [Bower](https://bower.io/)
-* \>= PHP 7.1
+* \>= PHP 7.1.3

-### Installing
+### Installation

-Please run the following commands to setup your development env up.
+Please run the following commands to setup up your development environment.

 ```bash
 # clone this repository